andreaslborg/P3/README.md

 ## About The Project

-With the growing use of technology and with 90% of the Danish population having access to a smartphone it would seem useful to replace physical elements with software solutions was new innovations and ideas arise.
+With the growing use of technology and with 90% of the Danish population having access to a smartphone it would seem useful to replace physical elements with software solutions as new innovations and ideas arise.
 The purpose of this project is to develop a dynamic and flexible digital information board, with the ability to easily change the information on the visitor application using an administration panel.
 These digital information boards can both replace physical information boards and be an addition to any company seeking to share information.
 The development process is done in collaboration with talDigital and with the utilisation of design guidelines presented in SU and DEB.